 Objectives of the project are as follows

-- To study the merits of plastic money
+- To consider the benefits of plastic money

-- To study the demerits of plastic money
+- To examine the faults of plastic money

-- To study how plastic money is changing the today’s world
+- To study how plastic money is changing today’s world

-- To study how scammers take advantage of common peoples
+- To explore how scammers take advantage of ordinary peoples

-- To study how time-saving plastic money can be
+- To consider how time-saving plastic money can be

 To study how to use plastic money worldwide